TakahiroFujitaSJB/portfolioV2.0/README.md

-# Currently there are list of things to keep in mid with this app:
+# Currently there are list of things to keep in mind with this app:
  * data.js in src/lib is a sample json simulation.
  * Currently only the first two items has their own page for the sake of time.
  * The buy option is missing temporary while I test out shopping cart feature using Redux